 Helping You Help Your Child

 When children are having difficulties in school, parents are often the first to notice; however, knowing what to do, where to start, and where to find help can be confusing and overwhelming for many parents.
-If you suspect that your son or daughter has a learning disability, early recognition and diagnosis is key to getting your child the help he or she needs.
+If you suspect that your son or daughter has a learning disorder, early recognition and diagnosis is key to getting your kid the help they need.

 Learning disabilities are more prevalent than many think.
 According to the U.S. Survey of Income and Program Participation, an estimated 4.67 million Americans ages six and older have a learning disability.
 However, only 2.4 million students are diagnosed with specific learning disabilities, and receive services, according to the National Center for Education Statistics.
 This means there are millions of students with undiagnosed learning disabilities.

-As your child’s advocate, it is vital that your son or daughter receives help early-on to develop the skills needed to learn based on their strengths and way of learning.
+As your child’s advocate, it is vital that your son or daughter receives early intervention to develop the skills needed to learn based on their strengths and way of learning.
 Recognizing, accepting, and understanding your son or daughter’s learning disability are the first steps to ensuring your child’s success.

 What Is a Learning Disability?